-Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.

 PHI-0219 Religion in American Society

 This course is designed as a survey of the role of religion in the development of American history.
 Its focus will be on the pluralism of religious beliefs in America as well as the ways in which religion has served as a unifying force throughout American history.
 It will examine religion from a social, cultural, intellectual, and political perspective.